ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 **3. Make sure to set the target attribute to `_blank` so that your link opens in a new browser window.**

-Check the _Result_ window to ensure that everything has rendered correctly!
+Check the Result window to ensure that everything has rendered correctly!

-Remember to click the "View Test Results" button to run the tests, which will confirm that your code is correct.
+Remember to click the **View Test Results** button to run the tests, which will confirm that your code is correct.

 <iframe   sandbox="allow-scripts allow-top-navigation allow-top-navigation-by-user-activation allow-forms allow-popups allow-same-origin"  height="400" style="width: 100%;" scrolling="no" title="Add Your Own Link" src="https://codepen.io/GAmarketing/embed/PwopQJW?default-tab=html%2Cresult&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/GAmarketing/pen/PwopQJW">